MyCodess/dres1/codecs1_dres/py_dres_1kk/0-frameworks_py/docsGens-markupsLibs_py/sphinx_dres/sx-ext1/source/ext1/autodoc2.rst

 autodoc-eg2 (Std-Lib)
 ====================================================================

+.. py:module::  mymod1
+   :synopsis: Generating autodocs of some stdlib module. appears in module-index only!

-autodoc of unittest :
+autodoc of logging :
 -------------------------------------------------

-.. automodule::  unittest
+.. automodule::  logging
    :members: